-• Average Number of Hours that Power to a Customer is Interrupted
+Average Number of Hours that Power to a Customer is Interrupted

-In 2015 the Ontario Energy Board established a new measure for distributors related to the average number of hours that power to a customer is interrupted.
+In 2015 the Ontario Energy Board established a measure for distributors related to the average number of hours that power to a customer is interrupted.
 This measure compares the annual statistic to the 5-year as the target for the utility.
-The result for 2021 of 1.95 is higher than Festival's 5-year target of 1.35.
-The main increase was due to a severe weather event.
-Despite the increase, Festival's score is historically lower than the provincial average when compared to the annual OEB Yearbook of Electricity Distributors.
-However, the comparison could not yet be completed as the results of the 2021 Yearbook were not yet published at the time of preparing the 2021 Scorecard MD&A.
+The result for 2022 of 0.81 is lower than Festival's 5-year target of 1.35.
+The main reason for this was a large decrease in the number of outage minutes due to adverse weather events and tree contacts.
+While significant weather events were seen, Festival Hydro's system proved very resilient.
+This comes from the continued investment in vegetation management, and capital asset replacement programs.
+Through recent years, Festival's score is historically lower than the provincial average when compared to the annual OEB Yearbook of Electricity Distributors.
+However, the comparison could not yet be completed as the 2022 provincial results were not yet available at the time of preparing the 2022 Scorecard MD&A.

-Average Number of Times that Power to a Customer is Interrupted
+• Average Number of Times that Power to a Customer is Interrupted

-Festival's average number of times that power to a customer is interrupted (i.e. frequency) of 1.63 is higher than previous years.
-The OEB introduced a new measure in 2015 with expectations that distributors be within the 5-year target, similar to the measure above.
-Festival's result of 1.63 is higher than our 5-year target of 1.31.
-This target could not be compared to the provincial average as the 2021 Yearbook was not published at the time of preparing the 2021 Scorecard MD&A. The increase is due to higher frequencies of defective equipment and adverse weather outages.
-Older switchgear were the main causes for the defective equipment outages and Festival is prioritizing the replacement or elimination of these as a result.
-Festival had less tree contacts and foreign interference than the previous year which comes from our re-insulating and vegetation management investments.
+Festival's average number of times that power to a customer is interrupted (i.e. frequency) of 0.77 is lower than previous years.
+The OEB introduced a measure in 2015 with expectations that distributors be within the 5-year target, similar to the measure above.
+Festival's result of 0.77 is lower than our 5-year target of 1.31.
+This target could not be compared to the provincial average as the 2022 provincial results were not yet available at the time of preparing the 2022 Scorecard MD&A. The decrease is due to significantly lower frequencies of tree contacts and adverse weather outages compared to previous years.